vbaurellano/Rivan_Day1/_Know Your Network.md

 <br>

-## EXERCISE 01: Navigate through the CLI as fast as you can.
+### 🎯 Exercise 01: Navigate through the CLI as fast as you can.
 ~~~
 !@Switch
 conf t